-Effective January 1, 2021 the Company has implemented the Directors' Deferred Stock Unit Plan ("DSUP") for its Directors.
+Effective January 1, 2021, the Corporation implemented the Directors' Deferred Stock Unit Plan ("DSUP") for its Directors.
 Under the DSUP, Directors may elect to receive all or any portion of their fees in Deferred Stock Units ("DSUs") in lieu of cash.
 A DSU is a bookkeeping entry equivalent in value to a Common Share.
 The number of DSUs received is determined by the market value of a share on the quarterly Directors' fee payment date.
 Additional DSUs are received as dividend equivalents.
-DSUs cannot be redeemed for cash until the holder is no longer a Director of the Company.
+DSUs cannot be redeemed for cash until the holder is no longer a Director of the Corporation.
 The redemption value of a DSU equals the market value of a Common Share at the time of redemption, in accordance with the DSUP.
-On a quarterly basis, the Company values its DSU obligation at the current market value of a share and records any increase in the DSU obligation as an operating expense.